innaskogerboe/Elk-Stack-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the file install-elk.yml to /etc/ansible/.
 - Update the ansible hosts file (/etc/ansible/hosts) to include:
  [webservers]<---- NOTE: This is the Group Name: When you run playbooks with Ansible, you specify which group to run them on.
-This allows you to run certain playbooks on some machines, but not on others.
+This allows you to run certain playbooks on some machines, but not on others.----|
  10.0.0.4 ansible_python_interpreter=/usr/bin/python3
  10.0.0.5 ansible_python_interpreter=/usr/bin/python3
  10.0.0.6 ansible_python_interpreter=/usr/bin/python3